 For Ethiopia, we commend the Ministry of Health, in the decision to go ahead with the universal coverage campaign for LLINs and IRS, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
-This decision, coupled with sustained malaria case management through the health system will prevent a significant increase in malaria cases and deaths.
-Under the worst-case scenario, in which all ITN campaigns are suspended and with a 75% reduction in access to effective antimalarial medicines, WHO estimated that there could have been a 15.7% increase in malaria cases, and a 15% increase in malaria deaths in Ethiopia.
+Based on WHO modelling.
+This decision, allied with sustained malaria case management through the health system will prevent a significant increase in malaria cases and deaths.
+Under the worst-case scenario, in which all ITN campaigns are suspended and with a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could have been a 15.7% increase in malaria cases, and a 15% increase in malaria deaths in Ethiopia.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.